spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/environments-overview.md

 {% info_block infoBox "Note" %}

 Do not make changes to the production environments directly unless they have been verified on your staging and dev environments first.
+We highly recommend to test every data load and import, as well as any integrations on your staging environment.

 {% endinfo_block %}